Vulnerable Adult Abuse, Neglect and Financial Exploitation

-Older Americans are often the targets of abuse.
+Older Americans and adults with disabilities are often the targets of abuse.
 This is because they are often unable to make a complaint or are afraid to lodge a complaint.

-Elder abuse is especially tragic because in many of these cases the abuser is in a position of trust; as a caregiver, a guardian, a trustee, or even a family member.
-By being aware of the signs of possible abuse and neglect, you can help protect abuse victims.
+Vulnerable adult abuse is especially tragic because in many of these cases the abuser is in a position of trust; as a caregiver, a guardian, a trustee, or even a family member.
+By being aware of the signs of possible abuse, neglect and exploitation, you can help protect victims.

 Some common signs of physical abuse include: